Key Takeaways

 How much are employment cases typically worth?

-It depends on your damages: lost wages, emotional distress, and whether punitive damages apply.
-Cases involving ongoing discrimination with significant back pay and emotional distress claims tend to be worth more.
-Your lawyer can give you a realistic range during your consultation.
+It depends on your damages, liability proof, available remedies, employer size, insurance or collectability, lost wages, emotional distress, and whether punitive damages or fee-shifting apply.
+Your lawyer can give you a realistic range only after reviewing the facts and documents.

 Wondering If You Can Afford a Lawyer?